Netflix/lemur/lemur/plugins/lemur_gcp/readme.md

 ## Source
 The source plugin allows Lemur to discover certificates and endpoints in a given GCP account.
 Authentication is handled the same way as the destination plugin.

+The plugin currently supports the following endpoint types:

+* global external HTTPs proxies
+* global external SSL proxies
+* regional external HTTPs proxies
+* regional internal HTTPs proxies

-The plugin currently supports fetching global endpoints (i.e. global HTTPS proxies and global SSL proxies), fetching self-managed certificates and rotating the primary certificate and SNI certificates for global endpoints.
+The plugin can fetch global or regional self-managed certificates and rotate the primary certificate or SNI certificates for the endpoint types listed above.

 #### Testing Source plugin locally
 See `Testing Destination plugin locally`.
 By default, the source sync is done every 15 minutes.